0.4 — Introduction to C++ development

 The term bug was first used by Thomas Edison back in the 1870s!
 However, the term was popularized in the 1940s when engineers found an actual moth stuck in the hardware of an early computer, causing a short circuit.
 Both the log book in which the error was reported and the moth are now part of the Smithsonian Museum of American History.
 It can be viewed here.

-Studies have shown that only 20% of a programmer’s time is actually spent writing the initial program.
-The other 80% is spent on maintenance, which can consist of debugging (removing bugs), updates to cope with changes in the environment (e.g. to run on a new OS version), enhancements (minor changes to improve usability or capability), or internal improvements (to increase reliability or maintainability).
+Various studies have shown that on complex software systems, only 10-40% of a programmer’s time is actually spent writing the initial program.
+The other 60-90% is spent on maintenance, which can consist of debugging (removing bugs), updates to cope with changes in the environment (e.g. to run on a new OS version), enhancements (minor changes to improve usability or capability), or internal improvements (to increase reliability or maintainability)1.

 Consequently, it’s worth your time to spend a little extra time up front (before you start coding) thinking about the best way to tackle a problem, what assumptions you are making, and how you might plan for the future, in order to save yourself a lot of time and trouble down the road.